-week 16 Wigner 3- and 6-j coefficients
+week 16 Wigner 3- and 6-j coefficients (not included in the final)

 The goal of group theory is to predict measurable numbers, numbers independent of any particular choice of coordinate.
 The full reducibility says that any such number is built from 3- and 6-j coefficients: they are the total content of group theory.